tldr-pages/tldr/pages/common/colordiff.md

 # colordiff

-> A tool to colorize diff diff output.
+> A tool to colorize diff output.
 > The Perl script colordiff is a wrapper for `diff` and produces the same output but with pretty syntax highlighting.
 Colour schemes can be customized.
 > More information: <https://github.com/kimmel/colordiff>.